 Backpacking Cartagena

-The Old Town is well worth visiting and there are some great beaches nearby like (the very popular) Playa Blanca.
+There are also some great beaches nearby like (the very popular) Playa Blanca.
 This town has no shortage of tourists, hustlers, and prostitutes, all of which are unfortunate aspects of traveling here.

 Venturing beyond the Old Town and main touristy areas will offer a rewarding glimpse of real Cartagena.
 Backpackers more accustomed to off the beaten path destinations are going to hate Cartagena.